 This fall my oldest daughter, Snowflake, is in her school play production in addition to her usual activities.
 My younger daughter continues to homeschool.
 We are in a new co-op and she has her usual lessons outside of our school work.
 That combined with the fact that Mr. T has traveled a lot this fall and I’m ready to check into a spa for the weekend.
 Sounds nice, right?

-Anyway, one of the dorky things that I get a bit militant about when I’m the only adult in the house is the amount of dishes that get dirty.
+Anyway, one of the dorky things that I get a bit militant about when I’m the only adult in the house is the number of dishes that get dirty.
 See it takes away from my work schedule to have to do up lots of dishes.
 Whatever needs hand washing is a problem.
 With my doing more freezer cooking, it has really helped, but like I said I love cooking, so a one pot dinner is just the thing.
 Especially if is it super cheesy, because we LOVE cheese around here.

-After the pasta has cooked according to the package, just add in milk and the set aside ingredients and let that cook for a few minutes.
+After the pasta has cooked according to the package, just add in milk and the set-aside ingredients and let that cook for a few minutes.
 There is no need to drain the pasta.
 Once the milk has thickened a bit, remove from the heat and add the cheeses.

 Oh my goodness you guys!
 This was so incredibly delicious and so incredibly cheesy.
 It was silky and smooth as well.
 Now, I have a little secret, we often eat Mac and Cheese from a box for lunch.
 This was NOT that.
 This was creamy, smooth and so stinkin’ delicious.
 My girls have even elected to eat the leftovers for lunches for a couple of days now.
 Hello!
 Big mom win!